-With an increasingly diversified market and educated consumers that demand products both flavorful and sustainable, the wine and spirits industry needs to deliver on both.
-What are some of the main obstacles for sustainability in the industry and how can they be managed?
+With an increasingly diversified market and educated consumers that demand products both flavorful and sustainable, the industry needs to deliver on both.
+What are some of the main obstacles for sustainability in the wine and spirits industry and how can they be managed?

 The biggest environmental impacts for wine and beer are caused by the manufacture of product packaging.
 Media tends to focus its attention on single-use plastic and its harmful impact on the environment and because of this, creates strong consumer reactions.
 While the environmental damage such as microplastic in our oceans, caused by single-use plastic bottles must be considered, multiple studies show it to be one of the least harmful packaging if used and recycled correctly.
 According to studies commissioned by Finland’s alcoholic beverage monopoly, Alko, in 2018 and 2019, glass bottle packaging produces the most emissions and has the greatest climate impact per liter of beverage because of the energy it consumes during manufacturing.
 Boxed wines, on the other hand, generate the smallest.
 Check out the list and table below to see how the amount of CO2 emitted differs dependent on the packaging.

 Poor working conditions in the agricultural stage have numerously been linked to the wine and spirit industry.
 Fairfood International Reports explored supply chains of large enterprises in the rum industry and found that sugar was being sourced from local producers in Nicaragua and Guatemala who were working in dangerous conditions.
 Due to “working long days in warm conditions with lack of access to drinking water, breaks, and shade,” workers contracted devastating chronic kidney disease of non-traditional causes (CKDnT).
 NGOs are now calling on these rum companies to take responsibility and investigate the workers' conditions across their whole supply chain.

 In 2016, another wake-up call came in the form of a documentary, Bitter Grapes, which brought to light the poor working conditions of workers on vineyards in South Africa and exposed the severity of human rights breaches in the wine industry.
-Arbetet sheds light on what it’s like for South African farmers; the continuous endure of racism, abuse and being paid far below federal minimum wage.
+The organization Arbetet sheds light on what it’s like for South African farmers; the continuous endure of racism, abuse, and being paid far below federal minimum wage.
 One of the problems brought to light was how employers refuse to give workers permanent employment, leaving them without a secure income or social protection.
 Long-time workers were being replaced with temporary workers in order for employers to keep costs low.

 Human rights crimes in agriculture don't only occur in traditional risk-regions and territories.
 A report released in 2018 by the Italian trade union for farmers, Flai Cgil, exploited similar crimes in Italian agriculture.
 The report found that over 400,000 agricultural workers in Italy – home to some of the oldest and biggest wine-producing regions in the world – risk being illegally employed and work in extremely vulnerable conditions.
 Agromafia, what this criminal structure has become known as, are mafia-like organizations where most of the victims are migrant workers.
 According to Systembolaget, the Swedish government-owned alcohol monopoly, one factor of increased risk in Italy is the exploitation of migrants and unorganized labour.